 These developments in the east and west, as well as in the region of the original mission, showed the necessity of carrying out Bishop Strachan's plan of a northern diocese.
+But, although the need became Strachan's plan of a northern diocese.
 But, although the need became more and more pressing, synodical action was slow.
 In 1868 the Upper House of the Provincial Synod of Canada proposed a Canon on Missionary Bishops, but it was not finally passed until 1872.
 The Synod of Toronto co-operated by setting apart the Districts of Muskoka and Parry Sound, and parts of the Districts of Nipissing and Algoma (which then included the present District of Thunder Bay) as a missionary jurisdiction.
-In December 1872 the Provincial Synod met in Montreal, and elected the Reverend John Philip DuMoulin of Hamilton as the first Bishop of Algoma.
-Two works later Mr. DuMoulin accepted his election, but subsequently he was led to reverse his decision.
+In December 1872 the Provincial Synod met in Montreal, and elected the Reverend John Philip DuMoulin of Hamilton as the first Bishop of Algoma Two weeks later Mr. DuMoulin accepted his election, but sub-Algoma.
+Two weeks later Mr. DuMoulin accepted his election, but subsequently he was led to reverse his decision.
 This necessitated another meeting of the Provincial Synod, which also took place in Montreal, the following year, when, after a spirited election, the Venerable Frederick Dawson Fauquier was chosen, and he accepted the heavy task.
 He was consecrated in St. James's Cathedral, Toronto, on the Feast of Sts.
 Simon and Jude, 1873, and the Diocese of Algoma began.
 The Bishop at once proceeded to Sault Ste.
 Marie, arriving there on the 6th November, Thanksgiving Day, in time to take part in the evening service in his future Pro-Cathedral.